 Cinema & Media Studies

-At Boston University, students can pursue a BA in Cinema & Media Studies (CIMS) while enrolled either in the College of Arts & Sciences (CAS) or in the College of Communication (COM).
-BU’s first thoroughly “intercollegiate” joint major in the humanities, the program draws on a combined CAS/COM faculty with expertise spanning American film and television, the national and regional cinemas of Europe, Latin America, Africa, the Middle East, and Asia, and the transnational flow of electronic and digital media.
+At Boston University, students in the College of Arts & Sciences can pursue the BA in Cinema & Media Studies (CIMS).
+The major draws on faculty from across the college with expertise spanning American film; the national and regional cinemas of Europe, Latin America, Africa, the Middle East, and Asia; and the transnational flow of televisual, electronic, and digital media.

 Options within the major include study abroad, a local internship, senior honors research, and/or a course or two in the crafts of film production and screenwriting.